top of page

 The growth process is initiated by a proposal from the Executive Board to form a new commonwealth to accommodate growth.
 The Executive Board may make this proposal by outlining the need for growth based upon the criteria listed above, and will include a tentative timeline, a breakdown of geographical areas served by the new and original commonwealths, and a discussion of the organizational needs of each commonwealth.
 One of the main goals of the growth process will be maintaining a strong membership base in each organization.
 The Executive Board will set a date, no sooner than 30 days from the date of the board proposal, for a parent meeting to hold a membership vote to affirm or reject this specific growth proposal.
 The Executive Board will answer all membership questions in the interim.

 At the parent meeting, the vote will be taken by secret ballot.
 Each family in good standing will be provided one ballot.
 If a family in good standing is unable to attend this parent meeting, that family may give its proxy vote to a family in attendance by informing a member of the Executive Board in writing.
-The growth proposal requires affirmative votes from ⅔ of the ballots submitted to pass.
+In order to pass, the growth proposal requires an affirmative majority vote from those present and eligible to vote.

-If the growth proposal passes, the Executive Board will collaborate with a Nominating Committee to identify future commonwealth leaders and assess their readiness for leadership.
+If the growth proposal passes, the Executive Board will identify future commonwealth leaders and assess their readiness for leadership.

-The Nominating Committee, composed of members representing both commonwealths, must meet within three business days after the growth proposal passes to begin the process of vetting leaders for both commonwealths.
-The proposed leaders will be presented to the general membership for election.
+The Executive Board must meet within three business days after the growth proposal passes to begin the process of vetting Directors for both commonwealths.
+The proposed Directors will be presented to the general membership for election by acclamation.

-At a parent meeting to be held no sooner than 60 days following the affirmative growth proposal vote, all families in good standing will be invited to vote on proposed leaders to fill the Governing Board positions of their resulting commonwealth.
+At a parent meeting to be held no sooner than 60 days following the affirmative growth proposal vote, all families in good standing will be invited to ratify appointed leaders to fill the Governing Board positions of their resulting commonwealth.

-If the Executive Board and Nominating Committee discover that there are not enough qualified leaders or returning members able to support each commonwealth, the growth process will be halted and may be reinitiated through a new growth proposal.
+If the Executive Board discovers that there are not enough qualified leaders or returning members able to support each commonwealth, the growth process will be halted and may be reinitiated through a new growth proposal.

-The resulting twin commonwealth will have an ongoing relationship with Lighthouse and continue to use these Lighthouse Governing Documents and the Lighthouse Academy name with a unique modifier.
-The Executive Board that made the growth proposal will determine how the financial assets and other assets of Lighthouse Academy will be fairly distributed between the twin commonwealths.
+The resulting new commonwealth will have an ongoing relationship with Lighthouse and continue to use these Lighthouse Governing Documents and the Lighthouse Academy name with a unique modifier.
+The Executive Board that made the growth proposal will determine how the financial assets and other assets of Lighthouse Academy will be fairly distributed between the two commonwealths.

 This Lighthouse growth plan affirms the Lighthouse Golden Circle, as stated in Section 1.3.